ianjonsen/ssmTMB/README.md

 [![Travis-CI Build Status](https://travis-ci.org/ianjonsen/ssmTMB.svg?branch=master)](https://travis-ci.org/ianjonsen/ssmTMB)

-**ssmTMB** - A fast state-space model for filtering Argos satellite tracking data, implemented in R via Template Model Builder (TMB)
+**ssmTMB** - A fast state-space model for filtering Argos satellite tracking data

-This is a minimal package that state-space filters and regularises to a specified time step error-prone Argos satellite tracking data
+This is a minimal package that state-space filters and regularises to a specified time step error-prone Argos satellite tracking data.
+The fast estimation is acheived by using the Template Model Builder (TMB) package that provides C++ templates.

 Read `?fit_ssm` for details and an example of how to use the package